RealEthanPlayzDev/RealEthanPlayzDev/Portfolio.md

 ## Availability
 + I may unfortunately refuse if the commision is too large or too hard.
-+ I only accept group payments, t-shirt, and gamepass.
-(KEEP IN MIND YOU HAVE TO ALSO PAY THE TAX) **I DO NOT ACCEPT PAYMENT TYPES THAT USES REAL LIFE MONEY VALUE SUCH AS USD**
++ I only accept group payments, t-shirt, and gamepass, keep in mind you have to also cover the tax if using gamepass or t-shirt.
+I do **NOT** accept payment in **REAL VALUE MONEY** such as **USD**.
 + Keep in mind that I cannot work if I have exams or important matters, you will have to wait until I finish those matters if they do happen.

-On weekdays, I am available for atleast 1-2 hours of work (if nothing is interrupting me)

-On weekends, I am available for atleast 1-5 hours of work
+On weekdays, I am available for atleast 1-2 hours of work if there are no interruptions.
+On weekends, I am available for atleast 1-4 hours of work.

-Timezone: WIB (Waktu Indonesia Barat/Western Indonesian Time)
+Timezone: GMT+7 WIB (Waktu Indonesia Barat)

 ## Payment
 **Paying first before you tell me does not mean you have reserved a slot, I reccomend telling me first before paying.**

-Prices can range from 20 robux - 200 robux.
+Prices can range from 50 robux - 200 robux.
 Prices will vary depending on the work and can be higher than 100 if the requested work is complicated.

 ## Contact
-You can contact me via Discord, DevForum Direct Messages, or message me at Roblox directly.
+Initial work request must be done via DevForum Direct Messages, message me at Roblox directly, or from email.
+After I agree, then we can move to Discord if you wish to.

-**Important note about contacting from Discord: Please notify me first if you are contacting from Discord, along with your Discord username with tag.**

-Discord: ```RE#6627```
+E-Mail: ``radiatedexodus@gmail.com``

 DevForum: https://devforum.roblox.com/u/radiatedexodus/summary